Khost Protection Force: History

 In November 2015, a growing number of deadly night raids by the KPF caused a backlash by the residents in the city of Khost against the United States.

 Following the fall of Kabul, the Taliban intensified their hunt to find and kill members of the KPF in October 2021.
+The KPF disobeyed orders given to abandon their gear and vehicles and simply destroyed anything that they couldn't take with them.